 “I had the idea in my mind that I can go talk to this community and probably get at least two or three people a day to join the Army.
 This is not the case,” said Banderas, whose name is an alias because the Army does not release translators’ real names to protect their safety.

-“The idea that people have here, as soon as they see me in uniform is: 'Oh, you're in the U.S. Army?
-You're in Iraq killing your own people?'”
+“The idea that people have here, as soon as they see me in uniform is: ‘Oh, you’re in the U.S. Army?
+You’re in

 The Peculiar Case of a Former FBI Muslim Agent

 Bassem alleges that FBI counterterrorism agents lack language skills and cultural understanding.
 Bassem, an Egyptian born Muslim is partially correct.
-He noted in a Philadelphia press conference in January, 2008 reported by the AP:
+He noted in a

 Youssef, 49, the highest ranking Arab-American agent, has a discrimination lawsuit pending against the bureau.
 He has also raised concerns about the FBI’s alleged misuse of warrantless searches.